Genomon-Project/paplot-doc/data_signature.rst

 This graph is optional.

-Signature contribution graph shows how much amount of mutations are associated with each mutation signature.
+Signature contribution graph presents the amount of mutations associated with each mutation signature.
-When *id*, *mutation* and *mutation_count* are set in the input json file, then signature contribution graph are generated (`example <http://genomon-project.github.io/paplot/signature_stack/graph_stack2.html>`__ ).
+When *id*, *mutation*, and *mutation_count* are set in the input json file, the signature contribution graph is generated (`example <http://genomon-project.github.io/paplot/signature_stack/graph_stack2.html>`__ ).

 :id:
   | List of samples.
-For each sample, sample indices are assigned (in this example, PD3851a=0, PD3890a=1, PD3904a=2 and so on).
+For each sample, sample indices are assigned (in this example, PD3851a = 0, PD3890a = 1, PD3904a = 2, etc.).

 :mutation_count:
-  | The number of mutations for each sample (the mutation number for PD3851a =4001, the mutation number for PD3890a = 7174 and so on).
+  | The number of mutations for each sample (the mutation number for PD3851a = 4001, that for PD3890a = 7174, etc.).

 :mutation:
   | Contribution ratio of each mutation signature to each sample ([sample index, signature index, value]).
   |
-  | The indice for mutation signature (signature index) are assigned in the listed order in the signature key.
+  | The indices for mutation signature (signature index) are assigned in the listed order in the signature key.
   | In the above example, (signature1 = 0, signature2 = 1, signature3 = 2).

 .. note::

-  The keys in the input json file can be modified by changing contents in the ``[result_format_signature]`` section of the configuration file.
+  The keys in the input json file can be modified by changing the contents in the ``[result_format_signature]`` section of the configuration file.

   .. code-block:: cfg
     :caption:  paplot/example/signature_stack/paplot.cfg